LeisureLink/wireup/README.md

 OK, that was a simple explanation.
 For most modules, nothing else is needed.

-What nodejs does during a `require` can be thought of as a module's _self-initialization_, or better yet; _implicit-wireup_.
+Nodejs's `require` can be thought of as a module's _self-initialization_, or better yet; _implicit-wireup_.

-What `wireup` provides is a means by which modules can specify an optional, _explicit-wireup_.
+`wireup` provides is a means by which modules can specify an optional, _explicit-wireup_.

 # How